diegofontecilla/CV/README.md

 ## Diego Fontecilla
 [Makers Academy Projects](#makers_projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-An alumnus of MAKERS coding bootcamp, I am a former music composter that got seduced by the logic and power of programming.
+An alumnus of MAKERS coding bootcamp, I am a former music composer that got seduced by the logic and power of programming.
 Through my career, I have developed an ability to produce and deliver work under commission, designing products that fit with a deep understanding of client requirements.
 Looking for a junior developer role, in a company where I can grow my skills as a software engineer, I am excited about joining a work environment of collaboration, discipline and respect, and am willing to contribute to build elegant and efficient code.

 ## <a name="makers_projects">Makers Academy Projects</a>
 | Project | Summary | Technologies |